 This practice is what it needs to be, when it needs to be.

-I feel design is not something you do, but something you use.
-The question is, for what does one use it, for who, and what else is at your disposal.
+Here, design is not something you do, but something you use.
+The question is, for what does one use it, for who, and what+who do we have to make it happen.
 Ideally:

 all of it.

 There is no singular interest here.
 Obsessions surface unknowingly and priorities shift as they need to, yet this flow intends to shape dynamic spatial systems and assemblies - what we thought wouldn't fit, wasn't possible, wouldn't make sense, or what we weren't ready for.

 He holds a Master of Architecture from UC Berkeley, and a Bachelor of Science in Architecture from the University at Buffalo School of Architecture and Planning.